umarpir/umarpir.github.io/about.md

 <span class="image left"><img src="{{ "/images/aboutme.png" | absolute_url }}" alt="" /></span>

-My name is Umar and I am currently studying Computer Science with Artificial Intelligence at Brunel University.
+My name is Umar and I am a Software engineer fairly early on In my career.
+I work full time and consider myself as of recently as a Full-Stack Engineer.
 Along with that I've been working on a few projects which I'll be posting in my blog along with just general things.
-Although I’m due to graduate next year, I consider myself a ‘forever student,’ as not only am I eager to both constantly build on my academic foundations and stay in tune with the latest software, but I am also always looking for new things to learn and get into both professionally and as general fun!
+Although I've graduated, I consider myself a ‘forever student,’ as not only am I eager to both constantly build on my academic foundations and stay in tune with the latest software, but I am also always looking for new things to learn and get into both professionally and as general fun!

 <br>

 ### What I'm good at
 <div class="box">
   <p>
-  •	Good understanding of Java which I have developed whilst at university and working.
-I have also been using Spring Boot for backend development whilst developing a full stack application which can be seen in my SoundWrite project in my Blog.
-•	Developed and designed various websites to complete university and work projects using HTML, CSS and JavaScript.
-I have also gained knowledge in React whilst developing a full stack applications.
-•	Confident of setting up, managing and querying databases using MySQL
-•	Good understanding of object-oriented programming, encapsulation, polymorphism.
-Also have an understanding of the SCRUM and Agile methodologies which I gained through both working and University studies.
-•	Ability to think logically to create code for the purpose of implementing software solutions as evidenced in my Programming module at university
-•	Able to resolve issues calmly and efficiently as demonstrated regularly in my various roles, when dealing with issues users were having with their systems.
+  1. Building Backend Magic:

+I love crafting robust and scalable backend solutions using Java Spring Boot.
+Whether it's microservices architecture or RESTful APIs, I'm fluent in the language and framework, ready to conjure up efficient and reliable services.

+2. Bridging the Database Divide:

+Data is my playground, and I'm equally at home navigating the relational world of PostgreSQL and the document-oriented realm of MongoDB.
+Whether it's data modeling, efficient queries, or performance optimization, I'm your go-to bridge between data and code.

+3. GraphQL Whisperer:

+I believe in the power of GraphQL to deliver exactly what a client needs, and I'm skilled in weaving its magic into Express.js projects.
+From API schema design to efficient data fetching, I'm here to unlock the full potential of this elegantly flexible approach.

+4. Code Alchemist:

+With a passion for building efficient and well-structured code, I'm adept in Java, JavaScript (Express.js), and various libraries like GraphQL.
+My potions of choice?
+Clean architecture, modularity, and code that reads like poetry.

+5. Learning Apprentice:

+I'm always eager to expand my tech vocabulary, constantly learning and exploring new frameworks and tools.
+While I'm early in my journey, my thirst for knowledge and ability to apply it quickly makes me a fast learner and adaptable team player.
   </p>
 </div>